-The Keyman Modern Turkish Studies Program was founded in 2005 at Northwestern University’s Buffett Institute for Global Studies.
+The Keyman Modern Turkish Studies Program was founded in 2005 at Northwestern University’s Buffett Institute for Global Affairs.
 The Program promotes intellectual dialogue and scholarship to provide a deeper, interdisciplinary, and critical understanding of contemporary Turkey in connection with global social processes, problems or conflicts.

 - organizes seminars and conferences on critical issues

 - funds research by Northwestern faculty, graduate and undergraduate students

 - offers Postdoctoral Fellowship, Visiting Professor and Visiting Scholar programs

 - supports undergraduate teaching on topics related to Turkey

 - facilitates study abroad and exchange programs in Turkey